Endeavour2016/algorithm_demos/README.md

 # algorithmDemos
-implementaion of some data structure and algorithms
+This project mainly contains the implementaion of basic sort algorithms and data structures.